ucdrstdenis/ECS150-Project2/README.md

 `semaphore.c` is both straightforward and brief.
 The semaphore structure holds only a single `size_t` and a `queue_t` of blocked threads.

 `preempt.c` is brief, but contains some very specific design choices.
-Our idea behind preempt_save() and preempt_restore() was not only to ensure that the current thread's signal would be saved, but also that the current value of the timer would be saved.
+Our idea behind preempt_save() and preempt_restore() was not only to ensure that the current thread's signals would be saved, but also that the current value of the timer would be saved.
 Since the save and restore functions only have access to a single sigset_t pointer, we used bitwise operations to store and extact the current timer value within the mask.
 This only works however, under the circumstances that `SIGVTALRM` is the only signal of interest, and that the timer value is not set much larger than the required 10000 microseconds (Or else it could potentially conflict with the mask value of `0x2000000`);

 Masking is performed via the `sigprocmask()` function.
 When `preempt_save()` is called, the interrupt is masked to prevent the critical section from being interrupted.
 The mask value and current timer value are stored in the thread's `sigset_t->__val[0]`.
 Finally, `preempt_save()` calls `preempt_disable()` which uses the `setitimer()` function to fully disable the timer.
 The interrupt is not unmasked until after the timer has been re-enabled with the restored value extracted in `preempt_restore()`.
 (If `preempt_enable()` is called directly, the restored value is simply the full value of 10,000 microseconds).